TRUEJASONFANS/quiz_platform/README.md

 # quiz_platform
-a plat form for quiz
+a platform for quiz in interview or self-study.